IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/08_Multi-Headers/00_igGrid_MultiColumnHeaders_MultiColumnHeaders.md

 The following samples provide additional information related to this topic.

-- [Multi-Column Headers](%%SamplesUrl%%/grid/multi-column-headers): This sample shows how to configure multi-column headers.
+- [Collapsible Multi-Column Headers](%%SamplesUrl%%/grid/collapsible-column-groups): This sample shows how to configure collapsible multi-column headers.